Ailbhe Ní Bhriain: Inscriptions IV

 14.02.20 – 21.03.20

 (image: Ailbhe Ní Bhriain 'Untitled (Adversary)' pigment baryta print, 120×120cm, 2020)

 Key to Ní Bhriain's work is its ability to draw disparate elements into unexpected dialogue.
 This is most often encountered through immersive film installations, in which she combines imagery from multiple locations to conjure worlds of dreamlike hybridity.
-In 'Inscriptions IV' we encounter motifs from these films as they evolve into a series of material and pictorial relationships.
+In 'Inscriptions IV' we encounter motifs from these films as they evolve into a series of new material and pictorial relationships.

 Central to this exhibition is a large–scale Jacquard tapestry, pairing early colonial portrait photography with imagery of excavated quarry walls.
 In this striking work, Ní Bhriain appropriates a familiar form of representation and reconfigures it to allude to an encoded cultural loss.
 Nearby, a large mask–like image confronts us from a dark background.
 Created through the layering of multiple AI generated portraits, this spectral presence echoes the process of machine–learning to form a distillation of AI’s unsettling strangeness.
 Elsewhere, a small collage includes a detail from a famous Bernini sculpture, representing the abduction of Proserpina to the underworld.
 This reference resonates with surrounding works, in pointing to the dark fantasy shaping our construction of the ideal – be those constructs and ideals imperial or digital in origin.
 Throughout the exhibition Ní Bhriain borrows and connects in this way, combining aspects of Orientalist photography, Irish landscape, Assyrian artefacts, Victorian specimen collections, early computing technology and AI generated imagery, to form an evocative narrative of associations.